Join our email list and

 All of the water consumed in Arch Cape arrives first as rain falling on fir, hemlock, and cedar trees in the upper reaches of the watershed, before flowing down Shark and Asbury creeks to be used as a community drinking water supply.

-The Arch Cape Community Forest concept grew out of the North Coast Land Conservancy’s Rainforest Reserve campaign, which seeks to conserve 3,500 acres of timberland owned by Onion Peak Holdings and managed by the forestland investment management company EFM, above Arch Cape and adjacent to Oswald West State Park.
+The Arch Cape Community Forest concept grew out of the North Coast Land Conservancy’s Rainforest Reserve campaign, which is conserving 3,500 acres of timberland owned by Onion Peak Holdings and managed by the forestland investment management company EFM, above Arch Cape and adjacent to Oswald West State Park.

 ARCH CAPE, OR

 The Arch Cape Domestic Water Supply District purchased additional timber land from EFM for the creation of a community forest and protected watershed.
-Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District purchased 1,500 acres outright and protected 600 acres at the headwaters through conservation easements.
+Partnering with the North Coast Land Conservancy and Sustainable Northwest, the District purchased 1,500 acres outright and protected 600 acres at the headwaters.

 Adjacent to both Oswald West State Park and Cape Falcon Marine Reserve, the forest also has great cultural and scenic value.
 Securing local ownership of this unique property and establishing a community forest offers numerous benefits, including clean water, stabilized water rates, and conservation and recreation opportunities.
 Please Contact us to learn more about how you can get involved!